 The growth in spirit was accompanied by a growth in membership, and in 1963 the need for more space was pressing enough that plans were made to expand the existing church.
 The new parish hall was completed and dedicated in 1966.

 In 1970, Grace called the Reverend Harvel Sanders to be the new rector.
 Through new prayer books and hymnals, church controversies great and small, he presided over a congregation that grew and adapted to the times in a remarkably cohesive and congenial manner.
 Certainly, the congregation has changed over the years.
 Harv retired in 2004 and Grace used an intentional two-year interim period to reflect on our past, our present, and our hopeful future.
 At the end of that time, Grace called The Reverend Shariya Molegoda to serve as our rector.
 In 2018, the Vestry called the Rev. Ian Lasch to be our rector.
-In 2020, the Vestry called Rev. Bill Nesbit to be our Priest-in-Charge.
+In 2020, the Vestry called Rev. Bill Nesbit to be our Priest-in-Charge, and in 2022 elevated him to Rector.
 The congregation boasts a significant number of Sierra Leoneans who have made Grace their church home.

 TODAY, Grace Church is still a vital church with a rich parish life.
 Perhaps it is our history of being an integrated parish before others were or our existence in a political town, but we have a history of appreciating our differences and working through disagreement.
 We know that God is not male or female, bond or free, black or white, Republican or Democrat, conservative or liberal.
 God is God, and we are committed to worshiping God in a way that is both inclusive and consistent with scripture.
 We look forward to strengthening that commitment and our spirit of service to God's kingdom in the years to come.

 Written by Karen Winn, edited by Julie Harker